navcoin/navcoin/doc/bech32-mod-gen-poly.md

 ...
 ```

-The description of the columns are:
+The descriptions of the columns are:
-1. Polynomial encoded in bech32 hex
+1. Polynomial in bech32 hex
-1. Number of characters in the input
+1. Input string size
 1. False positive error detection rate when the input contains 1 error
 1. False positive error detection rate when the input contains 2 errors
 1. False positive error detection rate when the input contains 3 errors